evelyn-ellingsworth/lafayette-fccla/chapter-Leadership.md

 <div class="wrapper">
   <div class="officer-overview">
-      <h3>For the 2025-2026 school year, we have seven officers that, with the help of our advisors, run the Lafayette Senior High School FCCLA Chapter.</h3>
+      <h3>For the 2026-2027 school year, we have eight officers that, with the help of our advisors, run the Lafayette Senior High School FCCLA Chapter.</h3>
   </div>

   <!--president-->